Segmentation fault when analyze a trajectory which does not have same number of atoms as the .tpr file

 So far I experienced that several tools trjconv, g_rms, grmsf, g_covar, g_anaeig crash with a segmentation fault if the trajectory read in does not have the same atom number as the atom number in the .tpr file.
 I realized it when I tried to analyze my trajectories of protein simulation after I removed the water molecules from them.
 It seems to be a systematic problem.
 I can do the same analysis without any problems with the older version of gromacs tools, i. e. version 4.0.7.
 The older version would carry out the calculation normally but with a warning that the trajectory does not have the same number of atoms as the total atom numbers specified in the .tpr file.

-#2 Updated by Xiaohu Hu over 9 years ago
+#2 Updated by Xiaohu Hu almost 10 years ago

 Hi, I used trjconv to write out the trajectory from the original trajectory that only contains the protein.
 If I want to do analysis on this protein-only trajectory combined with the .tpr file, then it crashes with a segmentation fault.
 But it works perfectly with older version of the gromacs tools.
 I will upload some example files to demonstrate it shortly.

 (In reply to comment #1)